 Asking these questions will help you gain some clarity about what it is you are doing.
 This is typically what we tend not to do.
-We never question our behavior, and as a result we just continue to indulge in it for as long as it takes to satisfy our desire for perfectionism.
-However, when we take the time to objectively evaluate ourselves and evaluate our behavior and the impact that it has on our life and circumstances, that is when we begin to shift how we think about the task at hand, and that is when positive changes can be made moving forward.
+We never question our behavior, and as a result, we just continue to indulge in it for as long as it takes to satisfy our desire for perfectionism.
+However, when we take the time to objectively evaluate ourselves and evaluate our behavior and the impact that it has on our lives and circumstances, that is when we begin to shift how we think about the task at hand, and that is when positive changes can be made moving forward.

 Shift Your Perspective